ibarwick/firebird_fdw/README.md

 - No support for Firebird `ARRAY` datatype
 - Display of messages returned by Firebird is not very pretty (this has been improved somewhat)
+- No consideration given to object names which may require quoting when passed between PostgreSQL and Firebird

 TAP tests